 Power Of Attorney

-Power Of Attorney Services In Portland ORDespite its name, “power of attorney” is not blindly choosing an attorney to have power over your entire legal and financial life.
+Despite its name, “power of attorney” is not blindly choosing an attorney to have power over your entire legal and financial life.
 In fact, the process doesn’t appoint a lawyer at all!
 A Power of attorney is a legal document that allows another person (referred to as an agent or attorney-in-fact) to act on your behalf.
 It can be limited to one task, or broadly applied to your financial affairs.

 What are the types of power of attorney?

-• Limited: You appoint one person to sign or consent on your behalf for a specific task.
+- Limited: You appoint one person to sign or consent on your behalf for a specific task.
 For instance, if you’re signing for a mortgage but cannot be present, you could give someone power of attorney to sign for you.

-You should always notify the third party receiving the signature or other action that you are going to use a limited power of attorney before the transaction, in case they need more information or paperwork.
+You should always notify the third party receiving the signature or other action that you are going to use a limited power of attorney before the transaction, in case they need more information or paperwork. - General: This form of power of attorney gives someone the ability to act on your behalf in a large number of ways.

 The actions you allow someone to carry out on your behalf should always be outlined specifically.

-• Durable: This type allows someone to act on your behalf while you are financially capable, and while you are incapable.
+This general form may have a specific time period or circumstance attached - Durable: This type allows someone to act on your behalf while you are financially capable, and while you are incapable.

 In other words, if mental incapacity or health issues prevent you from acting on your own behalf, someone with durable power of attorney could make financial decisions for you.